 Activist/Archivist event at People's History Museum.
 Photo: Emma Gibbs

 Abigail Ward is an award-winning curator, presenter, writer and DJ with over fifteen years' experience in the music industry and cultural sector.
 She specialises in Greater Manchester music history; digital heritage; community archives; music and disability; and LGBT+ history in Manchester.
-As a DJ she has played across Manchester at venues such as The Refuge, Manchester Art Gallery, HOME and Piccadilly Records.
-She has a quarterly show on NTS radio.
+As a DJ she has played across Manchester at venues such as the Refuge, Manchester Art Gallery, HOME and the Deaf Institute.
+She has a show on NTS radio.

 Selected online exhibitions for MDMArchive:Queer Noise: